DiegoDev2/Fleet/README.md

   <!-- Replace with the actual URL of your logo -->

-**LattePkg** is a command-line interface (CLI) tool for managing packages with Homebrew on macOS.
+**LattePkg** is a command-line interface (CLI) tool for managing packages on macOS.
 This tool allows you to install, uninstall, and upgrade packages easily and quickly.

 ## Installation